Pilgrimeru/music-bot/README.md

 > Note: The default prefix is '!'

-- 🎶 Play music from YouTube via url
+- 🎶 Play song or playlist from YouTube, SoundCloud or Spotify via url

 `!play https://www.youtube.com/watch?v=GLvohMXgcBo`